egumasa/engagement-annotation-project/docs/Part1_Understanding_Engagement.md

 - **We have to remember that** bobbies move around - and slowly.
 - One of the arrested people **in fact** was a Hindu, a chef from Hong Kong.
 - The scare was enough to close the U.S. Consulate in Hong Kong for a day, though the men **turned out** to be tourists
+- I would **contend** that this enviable level of tolerance is not the result of direct government laws or interventions.

 [Back to Table 1](#table-1-categories-of-engagement-moves)

 ### Proclaim: Endorse
 >An utterance which refers to external sources as warrantable, undeniable, and/or reliable.
 It expresses the writer’s alignment with and endorsement of an attributed proposition.
 As such, the dialogic space is somewhat narrowed.

+Essentially, in `Endorse` option, a writer use an external source and align with it to support their views.
 Typically, this is achieved by the use of verbal processes and their nominalized equivalents.
 Compared to `Attribute`, `Endorse` encodes writers more approval of the content.
 - Evidence **showed** that . . . there was “a large number of small competitors, the absence of significant price wars, . . .”
 - An interview by the Institute of Policy Studies (IPS) concerning national identity **revealed** that 50% of those interviewed feel that they think of themselves more as citizens of the world than any particular country, up from 45% in 1993.